Gulf of Suez

 The Gulf of Suez (خليج السويس; formerly بحر القلزم, baḥar al-qulzum, lit.
 "Sea of Calm") is a gulf at the northern end of the Red Sea, to the west of the Sinai Peninsula.
 Situated to the east of the Sinai Peninsula is the smaller Gulf of Aqaba.
 The gulf was formed within a relatively young but now inactive Gulf of Suez Rift rift basin, dating back about 26 million years.
 It stretches some 300 km north by northwest, terminating at the Egyptian city of Suez and the entrance to the Suez Canal.
 Along the mid-line of the gulf is the boundary between Africa and Asia.
 The entrance of the gulf lies atop the mature Gemsa oil and gas field.

 The gulf is considered one of the world's important maritime zones due to being an entrance to the Suez Canal.

 Geography

 The gulf occupies the northwestern arm of the Red Sea between Africa and the Sinai Peninsula.
 It is the third arm of the triple junction rift system, the second arm being the Gulf of Aqaba.

 Extent

 The length of the gulf, from its mouth at the Strait of Gubal (alternate name: Strait of Jubal) to its head at the city of Suez, is 195 mi, and it varies in width from 12 to 20 mi.

-The International Hydrographic Organization defines the southern limit of the gulf as "A line running from Ras Muhammed (27°43'N) to the South point of Shadwan Island (34°02'E) and thence Westward on a parallel (27°27'N) to the coast of Africa".
+The International Hydrographic Organization defines the southern limit of the gulf as "A line running from Ras Muhammad (27°43'N) to the South point of Shadwan Island (34°02'E) and thence Westward on a parallel (27°27'N) to the coast of Africa".